Abrahamh08/robin-trader/README.md

 # robin-trader
-Automatic investing in Robinhood with my own personal algorithm
+Automatic investing in Robinhood with my own personal algorithm.